 Two teenagers convicted of child abduction

-Two teenagers have been found guilty of child abduction after stealing a car and driving off with two children inside.
+Two teenagers have been sentenced after they were found guilty of child abduction after stealing a car and driving off with two children inside.

 The youths, both aged 15 at the time, claimed they did not know the young boys were strapped in the back seats when they pinched the Nissan on 20 February this year.